Quinolone antibiotic: Aortic dissection

 Fluoroquinolones can increase the rate of rare but serious tears in the aorta by 31% compared to other antibiotics.
 People at increased risk include those with aortic aneurysm, hypertension, certain genetic conditions such as Marfan syndrome and Ehlers-Danlos syndrome, and the elderly.
 For these people, fluoroquinolones should be used only when no other treatment options are available.
+One year after the warning announcement, prescribing behaviors were reported to have remained unchanged.

 Colitis

-Clostridium difficile colitis may occur in connection with the use of any antibacterial drug, especially those with a broad spectrum of activity such as clindamycin, cephalosporins, and fluoroquinolones.
+Clostridioides difficile colitis may occur in connection with the use of any antibacterial drug, especially those with a broad spectrum of activity such as clindamycin, cephalosporins, and fluoroquinolones.
 Fluoroquinoline treatment is associated with risk that is similar to or less than that associated with broad spectrum cephalosporins.
-Fluoroquinoline administration may be associated with the acquisition and outgrowth of a particularly virulent Clostridium strain.
+Fluoroquinolone administration may be associated with the acquisition and outgrowth of a particularly virulent Clostridium strain.

 Other

 More generally, fluoroquinolones are tolerated, with typical drug side effects being mild to moderate.
 Common side effects include gastrointestinal effects such as nausea, vomiting, and diarrhea, as well as headache and insomnia.
 Postmarketing surveillance has revealed a variety of relatively rare but serious adverse effects associated with all members of the fluoroquinolone antibacterial class.
 Among these, tendon problems and exacerbation of the symptoms of the neurological disorder myasthenia gravis are the subject of "black box" warnings in the United States.

 A 2018 EU-wide review of fluoroquinolones concluded that they are associated with serious side effects including tendonitis, tendon rupture, arthralgia, pain in extremities, gait disturbance, neuropathies associated with paraesthesia, depression, fatigue, memory impairment, sleep disorders, and impaired hearing, vision, taste and smell.
 Tendon damage (especially to Achilles tendon but also other tendons) can occur within 48 hours of starting fluoroquinolone treatment but the damage may be delayed several months after stopping treatment.

 The overall rate of adverse events in people treated with fluoroquinolones is roughly similar to that seen in people treated with other antibiotic classes.
 A U.S. Centers for Disease Control and Prevention study found people treated with fluoroquinolones experienced adverse events severe enough to lead to an emergency department visit more frequently than those treated with cephalosporins or macrolides, but less frequently than those treated with penicillins, clindamycin, sulfonamides, or vancomycin.

 Fluoroquinolones prolong the heart's QT interval by blocking voltage-gated potassium channels.
 Prolongation of the QT interval can lead to torsades de pointes, a life-threatening arrhythmia, but in practice, this appears relatively uncommon in part because the most widely prescribed fluoroquinolones (ciprofloxacin and levofloxacin) only minimally prolong the QT interval.

 In 2019 study by Journal of the American College of Cardiology it was discovered that fluoroquinolones could increase the risk for heart valve diseases.

 Events that may occur in acute overdose are rare, and include kidney failure and seizure.
 Susceptible groups of patients, such as children and the elderly, are at greater risk of adverse reactions during therapeutic use.